My Man (Jade Ewen song): Music video

-The music video for "My Man" was directed by Urban Strom and produced by Danny Germaine in July 2009.
+The music video for "My Man" was directed by Urban Strom and produced by Danny Germaine in July 2009 under the production company Fountain of Youth Entertainment.
 It was shot in a mansion in Beverly Hills, Los Angeles, California.
 For the video, the singer wore a "clingy" white vest and hotpants.
 It begins with showing a man who is in bed and cannot sleep.
 Ewen is later shown in the mansion which prompts the man to turn on the light of a torch, leave the bed and search for her.
 Ewen then begins dancing on the wall as the torch is being flashed at her by the man.
 During the second verse, she is shown singing on a couch, again with the torch being flashed.
 When the song's bridge begins, Ewen is shown dancing outside on the porch where the man is watching her.
 As the video ends, it is revealed that the man was dreaming, in which Ewen appears near the room's curtains.

 The video was well received by critics.
 A writer from the website Female First described the video as "glamorous".